What we do

 Lead Venue Operative

-Our Board of Trustees
+Our Trustees

 As a registered charity The Whitworth operates under the guidance of a Board of Trustees.
 Our Trustees all hold a variety of skills across a wide range of areas which assist The Whitworth Team in the long-term management of the park and building.